natethelen/djangorecipe/README.rst

   Like `wsgi` this creates an extra script within the bin folder.
 This script can be used with an FCGI deployment.

+deploy_script_extra
+  For `wsgi` and `fcgi` deployment scripts, allow extra content to be appended to the output files.
+This can be useful when wrapping the application with a service such as New Relic.

 test
   If you want a script in the bin folder to run all the tests for a specific set of apps this is the option you would use.
 Set this to